 Still, that same official said this suggestion about language use is "unprecedented."

 You may be understandably concerned about recent media reports alleging that CDC is banned from using certain words in budget documents.
-I want to assure you that CDC remains committed to our public health mission as a science- and evidence-based institution.— Dr Brenda Fitzgerald (@CDCDirector) December 17, 2017
+I want to assure you that CDC remains committed to our public health mission as a science- and evidence-based institution.— Dr. Robert R. Redfield (@CDCDirector) December 17, 2017

 So, is this all a lot of hoopla over simply adjusting some language for budgetary reasons?
 Does it really matter?
 Well, let's look at the issue in context of other actions by the same administration (and then of course, it's really up to you to decide what you think):